krdiamond/a-room-with-a-view/README.md

 # A ROOM WITH A VIEW

-## Install YARN on your computer if you do not have it installed already
+## Install YARN
+if you do not have it installed already
 ```
 brew install yarn
 ```